 Read on to find out why and how you can switch from a variable to fixed rate and save.

-- The mortgage market kinks that make fixed rates best – Fixed or Variable mortgage rate Ireland 2022
+- The mortgage market kinks that make fixed rates best – Variable rate mortgage Ireland 2023

-- How much you could save by fixing – Fixed or Variable mortgage rate Ireland 2022
+- How much you could save by fixing – Variable rate mortgage Ireland 2023

-- The pro’s and con’s of fixed v variable – Fixed or Variable mortgage rate Ireland 2022
+- The pro’s and con’s of fixed v variable – Variable rate mortgage Ireland 2023

-- How to fix your mortgage rate – Fixed or Variable mortgage rate Ireland 2022
+- How to fix your mortgage rate – Variable rate mortgage Ireland 2023

-The mortgage market kinks that make fixed rates the best choice – Fixed or Variable mortgage rate Ireland 2022
+The mortgage market kinks that make fixed rates the best choice – Variable Rate Mortgage Ireland 2023

 The financial crash of 2008 still looms large over the Irish mortgage market for two reasons.
 In chasing volume the Irish banks wrote a huge volume of loss making tracker mortgages that they are still on the hook for and the tightening of lending rules across Europe led to reduced profits for lending.